A majority of Americans have at least one credit card. Most millennials, in fact, have two credit cards to their name.

 5. An annual fee might not be worth it

 Getting money back on your purchases is a tempting offer, but it might not be enough to offset a high annual fee.
-The Amex Blue Cash Preferred card, for example, costs $95 per year.
-The Chase Sapphire Preferred costs $0 for the first year but $95 per year after that.
+The Blue Cash Preferred® Card from American Express*, for example, has an annual fee of $95.
+The Chase Sapphire Preferred® Card* has an annual fee of $95.

 Although some cards lure you in with bonus offers in your first few months, the rewards might not be enough to justify the annual fee.
 When choosing a card, consider how much cash back you’ll get based on your spending habits.